backdrop-contrib/domain/README.txt

 4.4.1   Search Settings

 Allows the admin to decide if content searches should be run across all affiliates or just the currently active domain.
-By design, Drupal will only find matches for the current domain.
+By design, Backdrop will only find matches for the current domain.

 ----